markplagge/NeMo_Presentations/rvp/slides_outline.md

 -   Allows testing of hardware configurations
 -   Enables rapid prototyping of systems

+### CODES
+-		Based on ROSS
+-		Enables simulation of new supercomputer designs

 ### Neuromorphic Hardware Simulation
 -   Should Allow for Chip Simulation